spree/spree/README.md

 All of the gems are designed to work together to provide a fully functional e-commerce platform.
 It is also possible, however, to use only the pieces you are interested in.
-So for example, you could use just the barebones spree\_core gem and perhaps combine it with your own custom authorization scheme instead of using spree_auth.
+So for example, you could use just the barebones spree\_core gem and perhaps combine it with your own custom promotion scheme instead of using spree_promo.

 [![Build Status](https://secure.travis-ci.org/spree/spree.png)](http://travis-ci.org/spree/spree)